-The Bishops of the most important churches were rich and powerful, playing a part in the government of the country.
+During the Tudor period, the Bishops of the most important churches were rich and powerful, playing a part in the government of the country.
 After the Reformation they only remained in position if they supported their monarch.

 Clergymen were poorly paid but were highly respected members of the community that they served.
 As well as delivering church services they were responsible for the education of those members of the community that could afford to pay, for visiting the sick and counseling the bereaved.